Introduction

 Step 3: Mounting Boxes, Outlets, and Fixtures

-Securely install all hardware:
+Securely install all electrical hardware:

 Step 4: Running the Electrical Wires

-Carefully route the electrical wires:
+Carefully install the electrical wiring:

 Step 5: Making Connections and Finalizing the System